Let's Go Round One More Time!

 In a late-night emergency session on 16th April the United Nations' Security Council votes to make the Bosnian town of Srebrenica a 'safe haven' for Bosnian Muslim refugees.

 On Monday, 19th April US federal agents attempt to break into the fortified compound of the Branch Davidian cult in Waco, Texas.
 The attempt leads to a massacre as cult members set fire to the compound.
-75 people are killed, among them the leader of the Branch Davidians, David Koresh.
+76 people die, among them the leader of the Branch Davidians, David Koresh.

 A black teenager, Stephen Lawrence, is stabbed to death in south-east London on 22nd April.

-On Saturday, 24th April an IRA bomb devastates the City of London, killing one person and injuring more than 40 others.
+On Saturday, 24th April a bomb planted by the Provisional IRA explodes in Bishopsgate in the City of London, killing one person - Ed Henty, a News of the World photographer - and injuring more than 40 others.

 All 30 passengers and crew, including 18 members of the Zambia football team are killed in a plane crash off the coast of Gabon on Tuesday, 27th April.

-On 30th April the world number one women's tennis player, Monica Seles, is stabbed in the back during a quarter-final match in Hamburg.
+On the same day the world number one women's tennis player, Monica Seles, is stabbed in the back during a quarter-final match in Hamburg.

 |